csp-inc/lumonitor/docs/ACI.md

 several ways:

--   This workflow will largely keep us out of the Azure portal and Azure CLI, which are not part of legacy processes and require learning overhead.
+-   This workflow will largely keep us out of the Azure portal and Azure CLI, which are not part of legacy processes and requires overhead to learn.
 -   By creating and setting the context using docker, we can move processes from local docker containers to Azure-hosted container with a single command line option.
+(Save for the differences in arguments available when using an Azure-based context; see below).
 -   Container instances incur costs only while they are running.
 By nature containers only run for the lifetime of the process (if started with the `docker run` command and not `docker exec`, of course).
--   By using docker instead of the Azure command line tool, we bypass the Azure container registry, which incurs costs for container storage.
+-   By using docker instead of the Azure command line tool, we bypass the Azure container registry which incurs costs for container storage.

 ### Solution steps